btech2023/google-ads-mcp-server-V2/docs/SECURITY_INSTRUCTIONS.md

 ## 3. Rotate Your Credentials

-Since your credentials were exposed in the Git history and in the nova-authentication-plan.md file, you should:
+Since your credentials were exposed in the Git history, you should:

 1. Go to the Google Cloud Console
 2. Create new OAuth 2.0 credentials